AJWest22/MS3/README.md

 ### JQUery Framework

 Materialize CSS also provided the JQuery for this site, for the dropdown menus on the homepage and add a review page, the carousel on the profile page, and slider on the homepage.

+## Acknowledgements

+- My mentor Mo Shami for his feedback.

+- My family and friends for testing this site on their devices.